Why support Computer Science Education?

 Computer Science, the basis for all computing, drives job growth and innovation.
 Computational thinking, the problem-solving process inherent in computer science, is an essential skill across every 21st century job and career.
 Knowledge of computer science enables students to innovate and solve problems using technology, to critically engage in public discussions on important issues of national security and to participate in society as a responsible citizen.

 There are currently over 10,000 open computing jobs in New Jersey.
 The average salary for a computing occupation in NJ is $108,028, which is significantly higher than the average salary in the state ($58,210).
 However, only 2,002 computer science bachelor degrees were earned in 2018 at New Jersey universities and colleges.
 Students exposed to computer science in high school are twice as likely to take a computer science class as part of their postsecondary education.
 But not all New Jersey students have equitable access to Computer Science education.

-There were nearly 1.4 million K-12 students enrolled at New Jersey public schools during the 2018-2019 academic year.
+There were more than 1.4 million K-12 students enrolled at New Jersey public schools during the 2019-2020 academic year.

-- The 2018-2019 NJ School Performance reported that only 41,656 students in grades 6th through 12 (less than 6%) enrolled in a Computer Science or Information Technology course.
+- The 2019-2020 NJ School Performance report noted that only 43,583 students in grades 6th through 12 (less than 6%) enrolled in a Computer Science or Information Technology course.

 - Only 67% of all NJ public high schools teach a foundational computer science course.
 According to a state law passed in 2018, every high school in NJ must offer a CS course.

 - There are no published statistics on the number of New Jersey K-8 schools that teach computer science.
 But only 14,094 students in grades 6-8 enrolled in a CS course according to the 2018-2019 NJ School Performance report.